RAY EDWARDS (AND HARD ROCK MOUNTAIN)

 - From Arcadia, North Carolina.

-- A bluegrass multi-instrumentalist, he won banjo championships at Carlton Haney’s Camp Springs Bluegrass Festival (1973) and Union Grove Fiddler’s Convention (1974).
+- A bluegrass multi-instrumentalist, he won the banjo championships at Carlton Haney’s Camp Springs Bluegrass Festival (1973) and Union Grove Fiddler’s Convention (1974).

 - 1970, joined the High Country Boys.